lesleycw/f5-xc-lab-102/intro.rst

 invitation email has been received.
 If you have not received an email, please contact a member of the lab team.

-The F5 Distributed Cloud Console, where a majprity of all lab tasks will be conducted, is a SaaS based control-plane for services that provide a GUI and API for managing network, security, and compute services.
-The F5 Distributed Cloud Console can manage "sites" in existing on-premises, private data centers and sites in AWS, Azure, and GCP public cloud environments.
+The F5 Distributed Cloud Console, where a majority of all lab tasks will be conducted, is a SaaS based control-plane for services which provides a GUI and API for managing network, security, and compute services.
+The F5 Distributed Cloud Console can manage "sites" in existing on-premises, private data centers and sites within AWS, Azure, and GCP public cloud environments.

 Task 1: Lab Environment
 ~~~~~~~~~~~~~~~~~~~~~~~